davorvr/MIROSLAV-analysis/README.md

 ### What is it?

 This repo holds a complete, user-friendly MIROSLAV software toolkit for analysis of MIROSLAV data.
+Here, you can also find real MIROSLAV data from our lab as an example that the tools operate on.

-Everything you need to construct the MIROSLAV device can be found in the [`MIROSLAV-device`](https://github.com/davorvr/MIROSLAV-device) repository.
-The repository also includes real MIROSLAV data from our lab as an example you can work on.
+Everything you need to construct the MIROSLAV device can be found in the [`MIROSLAV-hardware`](https://github.com/davorvr/MIROSLAV-hardware) and [`MIROSLAV-hardware`](https://github.com/davorvr/MIROSLAV-firmware) repositories.

 ### What is MIROSLAV, anyway?

 **MIROSLAV (_Multicage InfraRed Open Source Locomotor Activity eValuator_)** is a platform for non-invasive monitoring of circadian locomotor activity in laboratory rodents.
+MIROSLAV is fully open source and scalable to hundreds of cages.
 All of its hardware and software components are described in the paper: #url

 This repository holds the software for all stages of MIROSLAV data processing: